Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter/README.md

-# Authentication filter sample for Azure AD Spring Boot Starter
+# Authentication filter sample for Microsoft Entra ID Spring Boot Starter

 ## Key concepts
 This sample illustrates how to use `spring-cloud-azure-starter-active-directory` package to plugin JWT token filter into Spring Security filter chain.
 The filter injects `UserPrincipal` object that is associated with the thread of the current user request.
-User's AAD membership info, along with token claimsset, JWS object etc. are accessible from the object which can be used for role based authorization.
+User's Microsoft Entra membership info, along with token claimsset, JWS object etc. are accessible from the object which can be used for role based authorization.
 Methods like `isMemberOf` is also supported.

 ## Getting started
 The sample is composed of two layers: Angular JS client and Spring Boot RESTful Web Service.
-You need to make some changes to get it working with your Azure AD tenant on both sides.
+You need to make some changes to get it working with your Microsoft Entra tenant on both sides.

 To run this sample, you'll need:
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).
-- A user account in your Azure AD tenant.
+- A user account in your Microsoft Entra tenant.
 This sample will not work with a Personal Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
 - A [client secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret) for the registered application.
-- Configure groups in your Azure AD tenant with your users in that groups, see [how to create groups](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
+- Configure groups in your Microsoft Entra tenant with your users in that groups, see [how to create groups](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
-- The sample retrieves user's group membership using Azure AD graph API which requires the registered app to have `Directory.Read.All` "Access the directory as the signed-in user" under `Delegated Permissions`.
-You need AAD admin privilege to be able to grant the permission in API ACCESS -> Required permission.
+- The sample retrieves user's group membership using Microsoft Entra graph API which requires the registered app to have `Directory.Read.All` "Access the directory as the signed-in user" under `Delegated Permissions`.
+You need Microsoft Entra ID admin privilege to be able to grant the permission in API ACCESS -> Required permission.